And98Cap/Star-classification-with-FCNN/README.md

-# Classificazione stelle con FCNN
+# Star classification with FCNN

 ---

-## Obiettivo
+## Objective
- Scopo del programma è classificare il tipo di stella tra 6 diverse classi utilizzando i dati di Temperatura assoluta [K], Luminosità relativa [] , Raggio relativo [], Magnitudine assoluta [], Colore [], Classe spettrale [] e una rete neurale fully connected con un unico hidden layer.
+ The purpose of the project is to classify the type of star into one of six different classes using data on Absolute Temperature [K], Relative Luminosity [], Relative Radius [], Absolute Magnitude [], Color [], Spectral Class [], and a fully connected neural network with a single hidden layer.

  ---

- ## Contenuti
+ ## Contents
-  - Main del progetto in python (Star project (final).ipynb)
+  - Main python project (Star project (final).ipynb)
-  - Dati in .csv per training e testing (Stars.csv)
+  - Training and test data (Stars.csv)
-  - Inizializzazione pesi delle reti neurali implementate (model.h5)
+  - Implemented network saved wieghts (model.h5)

  ---

- ## Uso
+ ## Usage

- Scaricare tutti e 3 i file contenuti nel repository, verificare di averli tutti nella stessa cartella per poter accedere ai dati e ai pesi di inizializzazione delle reti, altrimenti basterà cambiare i paths contenuti negli upload del main.
+Download all three files from the repository and ensure they are in the same folder to access the data and the initialization weights of the networks.
+Otherwise, simply update the paths in the uploads of the main file.

  ---